mozman/ezdxf/docs/source/xref.rst

 these are all basic entity types as LINE, CIRCLE, ... and block references and their associated required table entries and objects from the OBJECTS section.

-Unsupported are all ACIS based entities, the TABLE entity, preserved unknown entities wrapped in a :class:`DXFTagStorage` class, proxy entities and objects.
+Unsupported are all ACIS based entities, the ACAD_TABLE entity, preserved unknown entities wrapped in a :class:`DXFTagStorage` class, proxy entities and objects.
 Support for these entities may be added in a later version of `ezdxf`.

+Unsupported entities are ignored and do not raise exceptions.

 Importing Data and Resources
 ----------------------------